To Chord’s credit, a superlative was really the only way it could go when naming a successor to the excellent 2Qute.

 It takes quite a few hours of operation for the Qutest to lose its out-of-the-box midrange hardness.

-Once that’s done, we swap out the Chord 2Qute sitting between our reference Naim NDS/555 PS streamer and Gamut D3i preamplifier, and put the Qutest in its place.
+Once that’s done, we swap out the Chord 2Qute sitting between our then-reference Naim NDS/555 PS streamer and Gamut D3i preamplifier, and put the Qutest in its place.
 We play Gregory Porter’s Holding On and immediately hear gains in clarity, precision and subtlety that have us gently pushing the predecessor to the back of our rack.

 The journey from the 2Qute to Qutest hasn’t altered the overall character.
 In 2015 we complimented the 2Qute for its “almost effortlessly cohesive and musical sound”, and thankfully those qualities haven’t been lost in transition.